temporalio/documentation/docs/typescript/workflows.md

 ### `sleep`

 `sleep` sets a durable timer for a fixed time period (an "Updatable Timer" pattern is documented below).
-It uses the [ms](https://www.npmjs.com/package/ms) package to take either a string or number of milliseconds, and returns a promise that you can `await`, and `catch` when the Workflow Execution is cancelled.
+It uses the [ms](https://www.npmjs.com/package/ms) package to take either a string or number of milliseconds, and returns a promise that you can `await` and `catch` when the Workflow Execution is cancelled.

 ```ts
 import { sleep } from '@temporalio/workflow';